AliaksandrTsimokhau/aws-mentoring/materials/03_networking_dns_and_content_delivery/Readme.md

 Data ingestion and archival charges for vended logs apply when you publish flow logs to CloudWatch Logs or to Amazon S3.
 For more information and examples, see [Amazon CloudWatch Pricing](https://aws.amazon.com/ru/cloudwatch/pricing/).

+## Self-check:

+1. What is the difference between NAT gateways and NAT instances?
+2. Suppose you’ve assigned a CIDR block to a VPC.
+Will all the IPs in that block be available for the resources you create in the VPC?
+3. When will you use NACL and when will you use SG?
+Which of them is stateful and which one is stateless?
+4. What does "local" target mean in terms of an AWS routing table?
+5. How do you connect your VPC to the Internet?
+6. Can you assign multiple IP addresses to an instance?
+7. How can you monitor the network traffic in VPC?
+8. Can you peer VPC with a VPC belonging to another AWS account?
+9. What's the difference between Public and Private subnet?
+10. What's the difference between Default and Custom VPC?

 ## More details: